 - activities that improve your vocabulary such as crosswords and Scrabble, and

 - doing simple sums in your head rather than reaching for a calculator.

 If you have physical limitations, engage yourself in light physical activities that can help you maintain your vitality e.g. Gardening, D.I.Y. washing your car, cleaning and house maintenance.

-One of the most important health issues for men over 50 is an increased risk of contracting chronic and degenerative diseases and the consequences of a poor diet and lack of exercise.
+One of the most important health issues for over 50’s is an increased risk of contracting chronic and degenerative diseases and the consequences of a poor diet and lack of exercise.

 In this section of the “design your new life system” I will consolidate relevant new information that I find on any of the websites and health news updates I look at regularly to:

 - Keep you up-to-date with the latest developments in our understanding or treatment of the conditions that are either specific to men, or to which men are at higher risk, and

 - provide ongoing updates on other issues that have a particular impact on men’s health and well being e.g. smoking, excessive alcohol use, stress.

 – Why Don’t Most Men like to Visit Their Doctors